 The system of value added tax (VAT) in the Netherlands is based on EU regulation and is essentially the same as that used in the rest of the EU.
 However, there still are some significant differences in details between various Member States of the EU, especially with regard to the VAT rates, formal VAT requirements and the applicable business context.

 VAT is effectively a tax on consumer expenditure.
 So, in theory, the final burden of the tax should not be on business activity.
 This objective is achieved by an arrangement known as the input VAT deduction system.
 When a business buys goods or services, it usually pays VAT to the supplier (input tax).
 When the business sells goods or services, whether to another business or to a final consumer, it is usually required to charge VAT (output tax) unless the supplies are specifically relieved from VAT.
-If the business makes only taxable supplies, it must periodically total the input VAT it incurs and deduct this from the total output VAT charged, paying (or claiming) the balance to (from) the Dutch Tax Authorities.
+If the business makes only taxable supplies, it must periodically total the input VAT it incurs and deduct this from the total output VAT charged, paying (or claiming) the balance to (from) the (Dutch) Tax Authorities.
 The result is that the end consumers bear the total cost of VAT on the final price of the goods or services they purchase.

-VAT is charged on the supply of goods and services created in the Netherlands by a taxable person in the course of exercising a business, unless the supplies are zero-rated or exempt.
+VAT is charged on the supply of goods and services supplied in the Netherlands by a taxable person in the course of exercising a business, unless the supplies are zero-rated or exempt.
 A VAT taxable person is anyone performing business activities in the Netherlands.
 Furthermore, the intra-Community (i.e. within the EU) acquisition in the Netherlands by taxable persons or non-taxable legal persons, the intra-Community acquisition of a new means of transport by any person, and the importation of goods are also considered taxable events.

 All the above-mentioned events are taxable if performed in the Netherlands, even when they are carried out by non-residents.